chepchepcirkus/webrun/README.md

 a module structure need to meet these conditions :
 >  MODULE_FOLDER / runner.sh
 >
->  runner.sh must begin the two following line :
+>  runner.sh must begin with the two following line :
 >
 > 		#!/usr/bin/env bash
 > 		# Name of your module that will be used in the modules menu
 >

 #### buildDoc ####